adamkielar/adamkielar.github.io/_posts/2023-01-18-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-2-jenkins-kaniko.md

 ---
 layout: post
 title: "Run self-hosted CI/CD agents on Azure Kubernetes Service - Part 2 - Jenkins + Kaniko"
+description: "In Part 2 of this series, explore the benefits of running self-hosted CI/CD agents on Azure Kubernetes Service using Jenkins and Kaniko.
+Get step-by-step instructions on how to set up and configure Jenkins and Kaniko for building and deploying your applications on AKS."
 tags: ["azure", "aks", "jenkins", "kubernetes", "grafana", "promethes", "kaniko"]
 ---